Corus Bankshares: Financial crisis

 Corus Bank sign at development site located at 23 Caton Place in Kensington, Brooklyn.

 As of August 1, 2009, Corus reported that it was "highly undercapitalized" and in need of government assistance.
 At the end of the previous quarter, its Tier 1 capital had fallen to negative $157 million.
 Normally, banks with negative Tier 1 capital are immediately closed by the Federal Deposit Insurance Corporation (FDIC).

 In mid-August 2009 the bank was named as one of the biggest of more than 150 U.S. lenders which own nonperforming loans that equal 5 percent or more of their holdings.
 5 percent is a threshold that former regulators have stated can wipe out a bank's equity and threaten its survival.

 On September 11, 2009, Corus Bank, N.A., Chicago, IL was closed by the Office of the Comptroller of the Currency, and the FDIC was named Receiver.
 MB Financial Bank of Chicago, Illinois assumed all deposits and approximately $3 billion of assets making all depositors of Corus Bank customers of MB Financial.
 The FDIC estimates the cost to the Deposit Insurance Fund will be $1.7 billion.
 A month later, Starwood Capital Group later purchased at 40% equity share in a portfolio of construction loans and real estate owned assets formerly held by the bank.
 The FDIC held the remaining 60% equity share of the $4.5 billion portfolio.

+In 2010, Corus Bankshares filed for Chapter 11 bankruptcy protection as it faced a possible dissolution.